What is a coma?

 There are different levels, or depths, of coma.
 The hospital will measure the depth of the coma based on the person’s responses, how long they have been in a coma and how well their body is functioning.
 They do this to track the person’s level of consciousness over time.

-Some people may become more alert so that they can breathe, sleep, wake up and respond to some things in their environment.
-This is called post-coma unresponsiveness or persistent vegetative state.
+Some people may become more alert and wake up but show no signs of awareness.
+This is called post-coma unresponsiveness (previously called persistent vegetative state).
 People can stay like this for a long time and may improve, but they are unlikely to make a full recovery.

 What are the most common causes of coma?

 - brain injuries caused by an accident or violence

 - a stroke or lack of oxygen to the brain

 - diabetes, if sugar levels get much too high or too low

 - an infection such as meningitis or encephalitis

 - overdosing on drugs or medicines

 - being exposed to a toxic substance, such as carbon monoxide